Sports Gazette

 “Sky was bringing onboard their injection of cash but the BBC was also coming onboard because they started to do matches on BBC 1 and BBC 2.
 I don’t think you can underestimate the free-to-air power of live games on BBC 1.”

 With increased coverage dedicated to the women’s game, even more individuals are looking to break into football journalism.
-Unfortunately, with it being such a niche area of sports journalism, Garry estimates there are only twenty full-time positions in the UK dedicated to covering the women’s game at present.
+Unfortunately, with it being such a niche area of sports media, Garry estimates there are only twenty full-time positions in the UK dedicated to covering the women’s game at present.

 “I hope that changes because there’s still such a massively underserved audience.
 There deserves to be much more coverage, I estimate around twenty because pretty much every national newspaper has got one person doing it.